-Treats brain tumors, multiple myeloma, Hodgkin's disease, non-Hodgkin's lymphoma, and other types of cancer.
+Treats cancer, including brain tumors, multiple myeloma, Hodgkin disease, and non-Hodgkin lymphoma.

 When This Medicine Should Not Be Used

 How to Use This Medicine

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.

 - A nurse or other health provider will give you this medicine.